Peter Keisler: D.C. Circuit nomination under Bush

 It was reported at the time that the Democrats in the Senate did not want to confirm Keisler for four basic reasons.
 First, he was a co-founder of the Federalist Society, a conservative legal group which many Democrats saw as seeking to control the federal judiciary.
 He had been on its board of directors from 1983 until 2000.
 Second, he clerked for Robert Bork, a controversial Republican judge whose nomination to the Supreme Court was embroiled in controversy before being rejected in 1987 by a Senate controlled by the Democrats.
 Third, during Keisler's tenure at the United States Department of Justice, he was instrumental in defending some of the most controversial policies of Republican President George W. Bush concerning the Global War on Terror.
 Finally, he was seen as being a possible Republican contender to the Supreme Court.

 Current life

 On March 18, 2008, it was announced that Keisler would be returning to his former position as a partner of Sidley Austin as a global coordinator of the firm's appellate practice in its Washington, D.C. office.
 On October 21, 2008, Sidley Austin announced that Keisler would be joining the firm's Executive Committee, the committee that exercises general authority over the affairs of the firm.

+In 2025, Keisler joined the Washington Litigation Group, a boutique non profit law firm which specializes in providing pro bono legal services to individuals and institutions allegedly targeted by the Trump Administration.

-Keisler and his wife, Susan, have three children; Sydelle, Alex and Philip.
-Philip plays ultimate frisbee for Washington University in St Louis.
+Keisler and his wife, Susan, have three children; Sydelle, Alexander, and Philip.
+Philip formerly played ultimate frisbee for Washington University in St. Louis.